DedalusProject/dedalus/docs/pages/tau_method.rst

 In Dedalus v2, equations were required to be entered in first-order form as above.
 Tau terms were then automatically added to the differential equations with :math:`P(y) = U_N(y)`, using the second-kind Chebyshev polynomials :math:`U_n(y)`.
-This system consituted a generalized tau method using a first-order form of the Cheybshev ultraspherical method.
+This system constituted a generalized tau method using a first-order form of the Chebyshev ultraspherical method.
 Algorithmically, it is equivalent to dropping the last rows from the differential equations after they have been discretized with the ultraspherical method (using sparse Chebyshev T-to-U operators).
 Enforcing boundary conditions in this fashion is easily automatable, but results in larger linear systems due to the first-order reduction.

 Higher-order systems
 --------------------

-To more efficiently handle high-order systems, and to more easily accomodate the singular equations arising in curvilinear domains, Dedalus v3 supports equations with arbitrary differential order.
+To more efficiently handle high-order systems, and to more easily accommodate the singular equations arising in curvilinear domains, Dedalus v3 supports equations with arbitrary differential order.
 For Chebyshev dimensions as well as annuli and spherical shells, we recommend adding tau terms to the equations in a manner consistent with the first-order formulations discussed above.
 For example, after adding the tau terms above, we can eliminate the first-order-reduction variables to recover the original second-order equations, but containing the same tau corrections: